0xAnon0602/0xAnon0602/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=0xAnon0602)

-I am backend engineer and blockchain analyst.
+I am full stack engineer and blockchain analyst.

 As a blockchain analyst, I have worked on various projects on EVM-compatible chains such as Ethereum, Polygon, Avalanche, and Hedera Hashgraph.